fdietz/vue_components_book_manuscript/8-mixins-extend-hocs.md

 });
 ```

-I've used very similar code again to fetch the data via axios request library in the `created` hook via a `load` method.
-An `id` prop is used to identify the user for the request.
+I've used very similar code again to fetch the data via [axios](https://github.com/axios/axios) request library in the `created` hook via a `load` method.
+An `id` prop is used to identify the user for the request url.

 The template then renders the user data depending on the loading state: